-Group versus Team
+Group verses Team

-Members think they are grouped Members recognize their together for administrative purposes interdependence and understand both only.
-Individuals work independently; personal and team goals are best sometimes at cross-purposes. accomplished with mutual support.
-Members tend to focus on themselves Members feel a sense of ownership for because they are not sufficiently their jobs and unit because they are involved in planning the unit's committed to goals they helped objectives. establish Members are told what to do rather than being asked what the best approach would be Members contribute to the organization's success by applying their unique talent and knowledge to team objectives.
-Members distrust the motives of others because they do not understand the role of other members.
-Members work in a climate of trust and are encouraged to openly express ideas, opinions, disagreements, and feelings.
+Members think they are grouped Members recognize their together for administrative interdependence and understand purposes only.
+Individuals work both personal and team goals are independently; sometimes at cross- best accomplished with mutual purposes. support.
+Members tend to focus on Members feel a sense of ownership themselves because they are not for their jobs and unit because they sufficiently involved in planning the are committed to goals they helped unit's objectives. establish Members are told what to do rather than being asked what the best approach would be Members contribute to the organization's success by applying their unique talent and knowledge to team objectives.
+Members distrust the motives of Members work in a climate of trust others because they do not and are encouraged to openly understand the role of other express ideas, opinions, members. disagreements, and feelings.